leprof06/chef_orchestre_ia/README.md

 ## Setup

 1. Install Python (version 3.10 or higher is recommended).
-2. Install the required dependencies.
-Only the `requests` package is needed:
+2. Install the optional `requests` dependency if you want the application to perform real HTTP calls:

    ```bash
    pip install requests
    ```

 Running tests requires `pytest`, which can be installed with `pip install pytest`.
+The test suite sets the environment variable `USE_REQUESTS_STUB=1` so that the project uses the bundled `requests_stub.py` instead of the real library.
+To enable real requests outside of tests, simply install the `requests` package and unset `USE_REQUESTS_STUB`.

 ## Example Usage